Families as Interconnected Systems

 Pathways of Risk and Resilience

 We focus on naturally-occurring developmental windows of opportunity and risk, such as pregnancy, early childhood, adolescence, and when young adults first form romantic relationships.
 We try to understand factors that contribute to disruptions or continuations in the intergenerational transmission of maltreatment and aggression.
-We are especially interested in studying these processes in children from under-resourced and under-served communities because these populations are at increased risk for exposure to trauma and adversity.
+We are especially interested in studying these processes in children from communities that are minoritized and that are traditionally under-resourced and under-served because these populations are exposed to adversity and trauma at heightened rates.

 Relationships, Physiology, and Health